IBM/watson-nao-robot/DEBUGGING.md

 Node-RED
 --------

 * Refer to sections 5 & 6 in the documentation regarding the usage of Node-RED flow.
+Please make sure to update the Node-RED based URL in the json file before importing it into the Node-RED editor.

 Watson Conversation
 --------